-The University of Milan is a public teaching and research-intensive university, the only Italian among the 21 members of LERU (League of European Research Universities), and an internationally high-ranked university.
-Research activities are conducted in 31 Departments and 29 Inter-departmental Research Centres and their results are attested by a significant quantity of scientific publications.
-The University’s researchers occupy leading positions in numerous research programmes conducted both at a national and international level.
-Prof. G. Rossi is the Italian Delegate to ESFRI and is serving as vice-Chair since 2013, with direct responsibilities in the preparation of the new Roadmap 2016.
+The University of Milan is a public teaching and research-intensive university, the only Italian among the 23 members of LERU (League of European Research Universities), and an internationally high-ranked university.
+Research activities are conducted in 32 Departments and 22 Inter-departmental Research Centres, with more than 24.000 scientific publications in the last three years, 222 patent family and 24 active spin-offs.